Electron Spin Resonance of the Interacting Spinon Liquid

+We report experimental verification of the recently predicted collective modes of spinons, stabilized by backscattering interaction, in a model quantum spin chain material.
+We exploit the unique geometry of uniform Dzyaloshinskii--Moriya interactions in \KCSOB\ to measure the interaction-induced splitting between the two components of the electron spin resonance (ESR) response doublet.
+From that we directly determine the magnitude of the ``marginally irrelevant'' backscattering interaction between spinons for the first time.

 Much of the current research in quantum magnetism is motivated by the search for an elusive quantum spin liquid (QSL) phase of the magnetic matter.
-A salient feature of this entangled quantum state is the presence of fractionalized elementary excitations such as fermionic spin-1/2 spinons, interactions between which are mediated by the emergent gauge field.
-This exotic perspective represents striking contrast with the usual interger-spin bosonic excitations, spin waves or magnons, of the magnetically ordered media.
-Yet this `radical' point of view is deeply rooted in history.
-The {\em first} model of the quantum magnetism, solved by Bethe in 1931~\cite{Bethe1931}, --- antiferromagnetic spin-1/2 Heisenberg chain --- has the spin liquid ground state (a filled one-dimensional Fermi `sphere') and fractionalized spinon excitations obeying Pauli exclusion principle (although the full understanding of this took a long time to develop~\cite{Faddeev1981}).
-This dramatic beginning was followed by Pomeranchuk's proposal that an antiferromagnet realizes a liquid of neutral fermions~\cite{Pomeranchuk1941,Dzyaloshinskii1989} and culminated with Anderson's resonating valence bond idea~\cite{Anderson1973,*Anderson1987} which underlies the modern QSL quest \cite{Savary2017}.
-The theoretical efforts were accompanied by remarkable experimental findings on (quasi) one-dimensional (1D) spin-$1/2$ magnetic insulators.
-These include observations of particle-hole continuum of excitations (also referred to as a ``two-spinon continuum") in the inelastic neutron scattering experiments \cite{Tennant1995} and magnetic field-controlled soft modes resulting from transitions on the Zeeman-split 1D Fermi surfaces \cite{Dender1997,Stone_PRL_2003_CupzNcontinua}.
+A salient feature of this entangled quantum state is the presence of fractionalized elementary excitations such as fermionic spin-1/2 spinons, interactions between which are mediated by the emergent gauge field \cite{Savary2017,ZhouKanodaNg_RMP_2017_SpinLiquidsReview}.
+This exotic, yet deeply rooted in history~\cite{Bethe1931,Faddeev1981,Pomeranchuk1941,Dzyaloshinskii1989,Anderson1973,*Anderson1987} perspective represents striking contrast with the usual integer-spin bosonic spin-wave excitations of the magnetically ordered media.
+It is firmly based on the remarkable experimental findings on (quasi) one-dimensional (1D) spin-$1/2$ magnetic insulators.
+These include observations of a particle-hole continuum of excitations (also referred to as a ``two-spinon continuum") in the dynamical spin susceptibility $\chi(q,\omega)$ \cite{Tennant1995,Mourigal2013} and magnetic field-controlled soft modes resulting from transitions on the Zeeman-split 1D Fermi surfaces \cite{Dender1997,*Dender-thesis,*affleckoshikawa1999,Stone_PRL_2003_CupzNcontinua}.
 The most recent milestone of this journey is provided by the Kitaev's honeycomb model which harbors Majorana fermions as elementary excitations~\cite{Kitaev2006}.
-Experimental glimpses of this exciting physics, via the Fermi--Dirac-like Raman scattering background~\cite{Wang2020} and approximately quantized thermal Hall conductivity in $\alpha$-RuCl$_3$~\cite{Kasahara2018,Bruin2021}, continue to attract intense attention of the scientific community.
+Experimental glimpses of this exciting physics~\cite{Wang2020,Kasahara2018,Bruin2021} continue to attract intense attention from the scientific community.